 InSilicoVA Validation

 The InSilicoVA R package allows for a range of customizations to the inputs used to predict the cause of death.
 We validate the algorithm using three different configurations of inputs to assess its usability and performance.
 These configurations are: 1) using the built-in default training data, 2) training the algorithm with inputs that resemble the defaults, and 3) training the algorithm with inputs that do not resemble the defaults.
 Following the practice established in Murray et al., we also conduct the analysis without predictors derived from questions related to previous contact with the health care system.
-This produces estimates of diagnostic accuracy which could be more appropriate for generalizing to community deaths where decedents had no medical contact.
+This produces estimates of diagnostic accuracy that could be more appropriate for generalizing to community deaths where decedents had no medical contact.
 [16] For each of the three configurations we test all three age groups both with and without health care experience questions.

 With default probbase: